 Hear the term “sexual harassment” and every employer breaks into a cold sweat.
 Nobody wants to think that their team members are capable of behaving in less-than-admirable ways, and the feelings of uncertainty about how to proceed can be paralyzing.
 Especially if allegations are unclear, it can be tempting to take a “wait and see” approach, and hope things will settle down on their own.

-For employers, this just highlights the importance of swift and transparent action when allegations of sexual harassment arise.
+As we have seen with all of the #metoo allegations and subsequent firings in places like Hollywood, taking a wait and see approach is no longer the norm.
+In fact, for employers, this just highlights the importance of swift and transparent action when allegations of sexual harassment arise.

 So what SHOULD you do?
 Here are 5 proactive ways to confront sexual harassment in the workplace: